CRED-CLUB/synth-android/README.md

 ![Pit and Elevated Views](https://i.imgur.com/BVirv0g.png "Pit and Elevated Views")

 - `PitView` and `ElevatedView` are simple Views that can be used to simulate a debossed or embossed neumorphic platform
--  they are not ViewGroups so ideally they can be used in a `ConstraintLayout` with other Views that are constrained to the `PitView` or `ElevatedView`.
+-  They are not ViewGroups so ideally they can be used in a `ConstraintLayout` with other Views that are constrained to the `PitView` or `ElevatedView`.

 ## `PitView`
 `PitView` shadows can be specified in two ways:
-1. by specifiying a color for the pit, synth will attempt to compute the shadows of the pit
+1. By specifiying a color for the pit, synth will attempt to compute the shadows of the pit
 ```xml
 <club.cred.synth.views.PitView
   app:pitColor="@color/pit_color"